tmarois/laravel-ads-sdk/README.md

 // this communicates with the GoogleAds PHP LIB (returns AdWordsServices)
 // return the service class so that you can manage the next step
+// replace the "CampaignService::class" with the API service you want to use
 $campaignService = $googleAds->service(CampaignService::class);

 // ... write your logic here to understand the API response